 What Time Do ASX Futures Open?

-ASX 200 futures contract functions nearly 24 hours a day, 5 days a week in a year.
+ASX 200 futures contract functions nearly 24 hours a day, five days a week a year.

 What Are The ASX 200 Futures?

 Futures contracts, like ASX 200 futures, are a form of derivative used for the objective of prediction or hedging.
 The ASX 200 Futures Index helps traders monitor the returns made from the investment in the front-month futures contract in the ASX 200.